-- Sporting opportunities take place regularly. - Cookery opportunities take place linked to the curriculum. - Emotional Boxes are in each class with issues being addressed in the class setting or assembly. - Assemblies from outside providers to support whole school ethos e.g. Olympic & Paralympic Champions, Lifeguards, 'Open the Book'. - Residential trips challenge and encourage the development of health lifestyles, well-being and emotional resilience. - The school promotes and explores physical and mental well-being through our 'Healthy Active Living Week' in the Summer Term.
+- Risk assessments are made for all trips and for day-to-day school events. - A policy for the administration of medicine is in place. - Sporting opportunities take place regularly. - Cookery opportunities take place linked to the curriculum. - Anonymous Worry Boxes are in each class with issues being addressed in the class setting or assembly. - Assemblies from outside providers to support whole school ethos e.g. Lifeguards, 'Open the Book' - Residential trips challenge and encourage the development of health lifestyles, well-being and emotional resilience. - The school promotes and explores physical and mental well-being through our 'Healthy Active Living Week' in the Summer Term.

+- which are shared with all staff following consultation with parents.

+- Home / School books are used to aid communication between School and parents/carers for specific individuals.

+- An Intimate Care Policy is in place and followed.

-- pupils who begin to display signs of disaffection.
+- Individualised support is provided for pupils who begin to display signs of disaffection.

 - Risk assessments are in place for children with SEND and behavioural difficulties including each child with an EHC Plan.

 - Personalised provision is available for pupils who find break times too unstructured and stressful.

 - Behaviour Maps / Positive Support

 Plans are written for children who

-become dysregulated to crisis point or

-display challenging behaviours within
+display extreme behaviours within

 school.
 These are shared & agreed

 with parents/carers as well as the

 child (where applicable), to ensure

 consistency in approach.